 Document Collaboration in Microsoft Word

-- Reviewing, accepting and rejecting others' edits
+- Reviewing and dealing with others' edits

-- Scrubbing out potentially compromising metadata
+- Scrubbing out metadata before sending your document out

-The Lawyer's Guide to Microsoft Word Styles
+Lawyer's Guide to Microsoft Word Styles

 Frustrated with Word formatting?
 Chances are it's because you don't understand Word's underlying formatting engine: Styles.
 Having a working knowledge of Styles can slash your editing time and produce a document that just plain works better.